Ibuna/elobl/README.md

 The Bundesliga Elo ranking.

-The elo calculation is calculated by the formula which is used to calculate the [FIFA world ranking](https://de.wikipedia.org/wiki/FIFA-Weltrangliste#Berechnungsmethode).
+The elo value is calculated by the formula which is used to calculate the [FIFA world ranking](https://de.wikipedia.org/wiki/FIFA-Weltrangliste#Berechnungsmethode).

 ## Installation